suhand/ballerina-spec/c2c/code-to-cloud-spec.md

 ```
 .
-├── Ballerina.cloud                               <- Used to override default configerations used to generate artifacts.
+├── Ballerina.cloud                               <- Used to override default configurations used to generate artifacts.
 ├── Ballerina.lock
 ├── Ballerina.toml
 ├── src